maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/dna_of_a_plotly_graph.md

 The two container type of variables in python, lists and dictionaries, can have within them other variables, including more lists and/or dictionaries.
 For review, see [the crash course in this material](./dicts_and_lists_crash_course.md).

+Plotly's is universal.
+Your plot will be exactly the same in python, on the web, in javascript or R.  This is because each plot is defined by a single dictionary.
+And this dictionary, which contains further lists and dictionaries, contains all the information needed to make that plot.
+The dictionary you were asked to make in the [exercises in the lists and dicts crash course]()

+This dictionary has two elements, one with the key ```data```, the other with the key ```layout```.